indra-labs/docs/whitepaper.md

 >  With the combination of a form of lightweight bonding, timestamp anchoring to Bitcoin with proof of ownership, subjective histories of fidelity and a probabilistic feedback mechanism, it will be difficult to find a way to make income from Indranet without actually delivering service.

+### Rate Limiting

+Because inherently anonymous, and especially source routed traffic volumes cannot be controlled by the use of client identifiers, Indranet needs a mechanism to enforce bandwidth limits and prevent congestion caused by the coincidence of many clients selecting a relay at the same time randomly.

+When a relay is exceeding its momentary traffic volume limit, as set by the relay operator, it will delay processing of message, and if the volume continues to flood, it will start to drop packets.
+This is obviously a potential vector for attacking a specific relay, but because although clients are not identifiable, sessions are, the sessions with the highest volumes will be dropped before lesser volume messages.

+Such sessions are clearly being used by attackers, and rightly can be denied, even if the session has allocation remaining.
+Thus, the messages are not only dropped, but the sessions balances are decremented as though they were relayed, as further punishment.

+In order to help smooth out the naturally fluctuating traffic levels, every exit session the relay processes, in the reply header of the response there is a single byte value that informs the client of the current utilisation rate as a percentage represented as a value between 0 and 255.
+Clients will then record this information in the session database and nodes with high utilisation will be reduced in their odds of selection for a path.
+Updating this data will be client-driven, and be based on the existing probabilities of selection as used to pick hops for paths.

+Non-exit nodes do not have the ability to pass such messages through on the path to and from the exit, so in addition, a longer period EMA of utilisation rate (traffic vs configured bandwidth capacity) is published to the p2p DHT and propagates to clients at lower time precision.
+Since this specific update is quite important to the network consensus, the client will try to also shuffle paths around so that circuits using a relay for an intermediate hop also is used as an exit point where possible.

+Requesting this information to peers would leak client's current running circuits to peers, so relays will interpret an exit message with no request data to be a utilisation state request and return this byte in a reply with no body.
+Clients will send out these empty requests randomly in the same way as the relays are chosen for paths to gather advance intelligence about potential congestion, and avoid a given relay for a while until a later request reveals the relay's traffic has returned to nominal levels.

+With the combination of periodic updating of longer time windows of recent activity from the p2p network, and the direct queries via empty exit onions, clients will avoid overloading relays.
+Users will even be able to define a threshold for "too busy" for a peer at a lower level in order to get a better latency guarantee, indeed, some service ports relate to applications with high interactivity and these can be automatically evaluated using this different threshold and achieve low latency as well as preventing network congestion.

 ## Relay to Relay Traffic

 Messages are segmented into 1382 byte segments and reassembled by relays when they receive them.
-The relays return an acknowledgement being a signature on the hash of the packet data (which includes the checksum prefix), and these are dispatched in a stream after shuffling by the sending relay, as well as interleaving messages passing to the common next hop when this happens.
+The relays return an acknowledgement being a signature on the hash of the packet data (which includes the checksum prefix), and these are dispatched in a stream after shuffling already queued messages by the sending relay, as well as interleaving messages passing to the common next hop when this happens.

-The relay receives the batch of packets, and when it receives enough pieces to reassemble it, according to the error correction data in the packets, and succeeds, reads the message instructions and does as is requested, either a **forward** or **return** message, the difference being described previously.
+If a message fails to be received on the other end, the relay will retry the send a few times before giving up.
+Unfortunately it is not possible, while minimising packet overhead, to allow intermediate hops to return replies (it is around 250 bytes), and so from the client's perspective, the message has failed to be delivered as it does not receive the expected return trip confirmation or response, and it is impractical to then return a failure response back to the client.

+By not allowing such back-propagation in the protocol, attempting to attack the network by disrupting protocol packets with delays, corruption and dropping does not prompt a reverse path chain of messages that lead from the intermediate hop to the client.

+Because it is not possible, due to protecting anonymity, to connect an intermediate hop with an exit point's sessions, clients are simply in the dark when a message fails to travel forwards, and by the use of a time to live on the return path (which clients open after sending out a message to enable the last hop to send back the reply) for a given service type, the client caches the forward message payload and exit point after sending them, and then flushes them from the cache once they receive the confirmation/response.

+If it does not arrive before the TTL for the service type, the client will then construct a new path to deliver the message to the same exit a few more times before giving up.
+This value will also have the requested packet delay total added to it when there is delay messages in the onions.
+Failed messages may turn out to be failing on the return path, so on the other side, when a request is received, it is cached for a little while in case the request is sent again with a different return path, though it only needs to store the request message hash to achieve this.

 ### Relay to Relay Encryption

-In order to further secure traffic, relays in their chatter with each other provide private relay-to-relay keys to use for message encryption, which are rolled over at least once a day.
+In order to further secure traffic, relays in their chatter with each other provide private relay-to-relay keys to use for message encryption.
+These are rolled over in accordance with the traffic volume between the peers.

-### Dynamic error correction adjustment for Retransmit Avoidance
+### Dynamic error correction adjustment for Re-transmit Avoidance

-Based on the conditions of the paths between two relays, by the ratio of packet loss the nodes adjust the error correction to use in order to maintain a margin above the current loss rate, built using a moving average of successful deliveries versus failed.
+Based on the conditions of the paths between two relays, by the ratio of packet loss the nodes adjust the error correction to use in order to maintain a margin above the current loss rate, built using a moving average of successful deliveries versus failed between the two relays.

 ## Client Path Generation Configuration

 A flexible configuration system for selecting paths and exit points is required to cover several different types of use case of obfuscated traffic paths.

 - Geo-location based exit and route hop selection:
   - Users may need to avoid using exits within their own or some specified outside jurisdiction.
   - Users may specifically want their exits to emerge in a specified geographical region.
   - Users may want to specify, or avoid selecting intermediate paths in a list of specified geographical regions.
 - Selection of specific routers for exits for a given protocol:
   - Using a user's own servers, this can be generalised to allow remote access to a server controlled by the user.
   - A company may provide specific services that users can access at a given set of addresses, whether IP based or domain based.

+Simply providing the IP or domain name of the endpoint to the built in Socks5 proxy will also pick the exit if it is an Indra peer, which makes servers like Bitcoin and LN nodes transparently reachable over Indranet without any user intervention, and makes Indranet the default path for all of the Indra relays when they connect to Indra peers.

+Since the net effect will be that relays will spend the same amount on tunnelling to other Indranet LN and Bitcoin nodes as others do to their own, the relays will be able to use this to prompt usage of nodes with imbalanced channels to correct their inbound liquidity.
+And of course this increases the amount of traffic and thus the anonymity set to include not just client initiated traffic but relay initiated as well.

 ## Hidden Services